googlearchive/polymer-element-catalog/guides/using-iron-icons.md

 <iron-icon icon="refresh"></iron-icon>

-Note that you reference the image source via the `icon` attribute, not the `src` attribute, as is the case when you using an image that is not part of an icon set.
+Note that you reference the image source via the `icon` attribute, not the `src` attribute, as is the case when declaring an image that is not part of an icon set.

 The default icon set is called `icons`.
 If you reference an icon